code23/marketplace-laravel-sdk/README.md

 ## Services

 When creating a Service and its corresponding Facade you will make reference to the service alias from the Facade rather than the service itself.
-Then remember to register the service with its alias in `MarketplaceSDKServiceProvider`.
+Then remember to register the service with its alias in `MarketplaceLaravelSDKServiceProvider`.

 ### Facade
 ```php